ivabogdanova/Practical-Machine-Learning/README.md

-# Practical Machine Learning
+---
-This repo contains the Practical MAchine Learning project assignment
+This repo contains files for the PML project: